1st Battalion, 1st Marines: Operation Enduring Freedom; Return to Afghanistan

 In June 2012, after 11 years, 1/1 returned to Afghanistan to operate in Helmand Province as part of Regimental Combat Team 6 as part of the counter insurgency effort operating around the town of Agha Ahmad, Khanashin, Kajaki, and the Nawa district and around Camp Leatherneck.
+They would be withdrawn by December 2012.

+Between September 2014 and June 2015, elements of 1/1 participated in OEF in Yemen.